Find out more about how a CMMS supports and benfits the manufacturing industry.

 Under the order page, that was where you can keep track of your order units, costs as well.
 It’s where you can define your minimum inventory levels for each part and keep track of all your costs and you can determine whether or not to utilize the [inaudible 00:34:38], [inaudible 00:34:40] or average cost methodology.
 It’s also to help you manage your cycle counts but, as mentioned, you can create parts to asset relationships to make sure that you’ve associated this part with the right assets that you’re maintaining.
 Also, you can issue parts, receive parts, order parts.
 There is a PO system built under the MicroMain.
 You can even transfer parts between locations and, of course, perform your part counts.

 Everything that you’re working on is an asset.
-We have area asset, equipment asset and, for those that are also managing fleet, with our premium level service, we also have a tab for fleet assets as well.
+We have area asset and equipment asset.
 If I am looking at a piece of equipment, a lot of data I can store.
 I don’t have to keep it all.
 I’ve just got to know the name and the property but where is it located?
 This one does have a parent asset.
 I can keep track.
 I can upload a picture of it.
 The details page, again, as mentioned before, when did we buy it?
 When did we install it?
 What is its useful life?
 When should we consider replacing this asset?
 You have that replacement information right here that you can utilize to run a replacement projection.
 Contacts, if you associate certain technicians with it, here’s where you can keep track of certain specifications or conditions that can be utilized as an inspection point.

 If it’s a metered asset, what meters are you monitoring?
 What parts have you associated with this asset and numerous other information can be utilized, including movements.
 Are you moving it from one location to another?
 One parent to another?
 The system will keep track of all that as well.
 One of the big items is history.
 How often are we repairing this item?
 How often has it occurred?
 If I click on history, this page is going to default to show me the last 12 months but I can update my date range, see the work order numbers, the service, what type of work order was it?
 Was it just my PMs ?
 If I am just looking at PMs here and that’s probably good thing.
 Maybe this equipment is never breaking down but if I’m seeing a lot of demand or corrective or unscheduled, whatever you call your work orders, then that could be a red flag that, “Man, we are really having a lot of requests that are coming in for unscheduled maintenance for this particular item.”
 If you are tracking costs, what kind of costs you are incurring as well.
 From here, once you update your date range, you can even print this, preview it or even e-mail this out to somebody if necessary.